andystanton/glfw-skeleton/README.md

 ### Windows 7 + Visual Studio Express 2012:

-1. Download the GLFW for 32-bit Windows.
+1. Download the GLFW binary for 32-bit Windows.
 2. Extract to C:\libs\glfw\
 3. Clone the glfw-skeleton repo.
 4. Open the project with Visual Studio.

+### MacOS X + Eclipse:

+1. Follow the instructions to install Brew (http://brew.sh/).
+2. Install GLFW using 'brew install glfw3'.
+3. Install gdb using 'brew install homebrew/dupes/gdb'.
+4. Follow [these instructions](https://sourceware.org/gdb/wiki/BuildingOnDarwin) for how to trust gdb for code signing.
+5. Clone the glfw-skeleton repo.
+6. Open the project with Eclipse.